Mithlesh-16/Learning_Mgmt_System/README.md

 SMTP_FROM_EMAIL=
 ```

-Do not commit the `.env` file to GitHub.
+Do not commit `.env` files or secret keys to GitHub.

 ---

-# Running the project locally
+# Running the Backend Locally

-## 1. Clone the repository
+## Clone the repository

 ```bash
 git clone https://github.com/Mithlesh-16/LMS.git
 cd LMS/server
 ```

-## 2. Install dependencies
+## Install dependencies

 ```bash
 npm install
 ```

-## 3. Configure environment variables
+## Configure environment variables

-Create a `.env` file inside the `server` directory and add the required values.
+Create a `.env` file inside the `server` directory.

-## 4. Start the server
+## Start the development server

 ```bash
 npm start
 ```

-The server uses `nodemon`, so changes to the backend can be picked up automatically during development.

 ---

-# Development notes
+# Current Development Status

+The backend and its core services are already being developed around the following modules:

+- Authentication
+- Role-based authorization
+- Course management
+- Lecture management
+- Subscription handling
+- Razorpay integration
+- Cloudinary integration
+- Password recovery
+- MongoDB persistence

-The project is currently focused on the backend side of the LMS.
+The React client is the next major layer of the project.

-The `front.html` file in the root directory is a small standalone page used for testing the Razorpay subscription checkout flow.
-It is not intended to represent the complete frontend of the LMS.

-The repository is still under development, and some parts of the application can be extended further, especially around frontend integration, course-content delivery, testing, and production deployment.
+The goal is to expose these backend capabilities through a clean web interface with separate student and administrator workflows.

 ---

-# Possible next improvements
+# Planned Frontend Work

+The React client will be developed incrementally.

+### Phase 1 — Authentication

+- Login
+- Registration
+- Logout
+- Forgot password
+- Reset password
+- Protected routes

+### Phase 2 — Student Experience

+- Course listing
+- Course details
+- Lecture access
+- Profile management
+- Subscription status

+### Phase 3 — Admin Experience

+- Admin dashboard
+- Course creation
+- Course editing
+- Lecture upload
+- Course deletion
+- User/subscription management

+### Phase 4 — Payment Integration

+- Subscription checkout
+- Razorpay integration
+- Payment verification
+- Subscription status

+---

+# Future Improvements

-Some areas I would like to improve as the project evolves:
+Some areas I would like to work on as the project grows:

-- Build a dedicated frontend for students and administrators
+- Complete React frontend
-- Add automated API tests
-- Improve validation and error handling
-- Add course progress tracking
+- Course progress tracking
-- Add lecture completion tracking
+- Lecture completion tracking
-- Add richer admin analytics
+- Admin analytics
-- Improve payment reconciliation and subscription lifecycle handling
-- Add production deployment and monitoring
+- Automated API testing
+- Better request validation
-- Improve API documentation with Swagger/OpenAPI
+- API documentation with Swagger/OpenAPI
+- Improved payment/subscription lifecycle handling
+- Production deployment
+- Application monitoring and logging

+---

+# Development Notes

+The project is intentionally being developed in separate frontend and backend layers.

+The existing backend exposes REST APIs that can be consumed by the React client.
+This makes it possible to develop and test the backend independently while gradually building the frontend around the same API contract.

+The `front.html` file is a small standalone page used to test the Razorpay subscription checkout flow.
+It is not the final frontend of the application.

 ---